 - Nude or semi-nude images.
 This refers to nude or semi-nude images of children (under 18).

 - Content which promotes terrorism or extremism.
 Some extreme or terrorist groups spread online content designed to radicalise vulnerable people, like children and young people.

 - Online harassment.This is when someone behaves in a way intended to cause distress or alarm to another person and happens on more than one occasion.
 For example, offensive name calling, purposeful embarrassment, physical threats, stalking and sexual harassment.

-Having the conversation – before they go online
+Having the conversation – 3 things to talk about before they go online

 No matter how young your child is, if they are using the internet you will need to have a conversation with them about ‘things they might see’ online.